Colorado Elopement Locations and Planning Guide

 Ceremony Options in Aspen

-Aspen’s most famous ceremony site is the Maroon Bells Amphitheater, and there’s a reason thousands of people flock there every year, the views are otherworldly.
+Maroon Bells Amphitheater - Aspen’s most famous ceremony site is the Maroon Bells Amphitheater, and there’s a reason thousands of people flock there every year, the views are otherworldly.
 Because of its popularity, getting a permit can be competitive.
-The Maroon Bells Amphitheater is typically open from the beginning of June until the beginning of October, with one wedding permitted per weekday (they do not allow weddings on Saturdays or Sundays).
-Permits become available starting 12 months in advance.
-Click here to reserve your Maroon Bells Amphitheater ceremony permit.
+The Maroon Bells Amphitheater is typically open from the end of May until the beginning of October, with one wedding permitted per weekday (they do not allow weddings on Saturdays or Sundays).
+Permits become available starting 12 months in advance and often sell out immediately.

 Adventure Options in Aspen